Our team is ready to assist you!

 Multiple combinations of wavelength and integer order values that will satisfy any given groove spacing, angle of incidence, and diffracted angle calculated from the grating equation.
 Gratings are generally specified in terms of first order diffraction since efficiency decreases with higher orders.

-The sine of the vertex angle of the largest cone of meridional rays that can enter or exit an optical system (such as a lens or an optical fiber).
+The sine of the vertex angle of the largest cone of meridional rays that can enter or exit an optical system.
 In other words, it governs the amount of light entering or exiting a system.
+It is inversely related to the f/#.

 See also Pixel